isovector/draconian-results/pho.md

 ### Exercise and fitness

+**Starting January 20**, adult indoor individual and group fitness or exercise activities are allowed with increased safety protocols and capacity limits, including:

+-   7 square metres of space between workout machines or people in a group class
+-   Masks worn at all times, except when actively exercising.
+We strongly encourage people wear a mask even when exercising
+-   Pre-bookings for drop-in individual fitness where operationally possible

-Adult indoor individual and group fitness or exercise activities are not allowed.
+**Until January 19 at 11:59 pm**, adult indoor individual and group fitness or exercise activities are not allowed.
 For example:

 -   Working out at a gym.
 Gyms at hotels and apartments can stay open
 -   Participating in low or high intensity group exercise or fitness